1968 Borrego Mountain earthquake: Impact

 Heavier damage included cracked and fragmented concrete bridge piers.
-There was minor damage in Ocotillo Wells but a house had its walls split apart and bedroom detached from the main structure.
+There was minor damage in Ocotillo Wells; the only documented serious damage was to a house that had walls split apart and bedroom detached from the main structure.
 A storage tank beside the house spilled 3,600 gallons of water over the porch, toppling its posts.
 Ground cracks appeared at the airport and roads.
-Residents were temporarily without water due to a damaged community well pump.
+Residents were temporarily without water because of a damaged community well pump.
 A motel 4.8 km west of Ocotillo Wells sustained broken water and sewerage pipes, cracked tiles and its lower floor was flooded by water from the swimming pool.
-Large transformers 5.1 km from Ocotillo Wells were displaced, snapping anchor bolts and X-bracings.
+Large transformers 5.1 km from Ocotillo Wells were displaced, snapping their anchor bolts and X-bracings.

-A long rolling motion of up to thirty seconds was described.
-Swimming pools sloshed about for ten minutes.
-Plasters fell from the walls and ceilings on the second level of the Balboa Hotel in El Centro.
-In Calexico, the ceiling of a Safeway supermarket partially collapsed.
-The upper brick wall of a laundromat in Westmorland collapsed, while another building was cracked.
+Those who experienced the earthquake described a long rolling motion lasting up to 30 seconds.
+Swimming pools sloshed about for 10 minutes.
+Plaster fell from the walls and ceilings on the second level of the Balboa Hotel in El Centro.
+In Calexico, the ceiling at a Safeway supermarket partially collapsed.
+The upper brick wall of a laundromat in Westmorland collapsed while another building was cracked.

 MMI VI (Strong) shaking frightened many residents.
 Damage was minimal due to the area's sparse urban planning.
 Shifting furnitures; falling objects; rocking vehicles, trees and bushes; and minor cracks were reported.
 Minor rockslides occurred, including some at Barrett Dam.
-At Borrego Springs, minor cracks appeared in the facade of a church.
+At Borrego Springs, minor cracks appeared in a church façade.
 Cracks also appeared in the ground and on windows.
 Furniture moved several inches while swimming pools sloshed.
 Goods and items fell off shelves in stores, forcing some to shut down.
 In Mecca, several concrete pipelines ruptured and a truck nearly overturned.
-In Anza concrete floorings cracked and plasters fell from buildings.
+In Anza concrete floorings cracked and plaster fell from buildings.
 In a public library at Imperial, 7,500 books fell from shelves.
 Cracked concrete pavements and driveways occurred in Yuma and Horn, Arizona.

 At San Diego, a small crack appeared in a 2.74 m concrete retaining wall.
 Roughly 3.2 km north of downtown San Diego, furnitures were displaced.
 Broken windows, severed powerlines, and sloshing of swimming pools were widely reported.
-Cracks appeared along Sunset Cliffs Boulevard and plasters detached from building.
-At Mexicali, Baja California, windows broke and lights went out at a sheriff office.
-Landslides occurred at Sage.
-Grocery stores in Riverside suffered significant losses from fallen bottled products.
+Cracks appeared along Sunset Cliffs Boulevard and plaster detached from buildings.
+At Mexicali, Baja California, windows broke and the lights went out at a sheriff office.
+Landslides occurred at Sage while grocery stores in Riverside suffered losses from fallen bottled products.
 The RMS Queen Mary, which was docked at Long Beach rocked for five minutes.
-In Los Angeles, two structures built before revised earthquake codes sustained minor damage such as the widening or reopening of plaster cracks formed by the 1933 and 1952 earthquakes.
-Plasters fell off buildings in the city.
+In two Los Angeles buildings, plaster cracks widened or reopened; these cracks previously formed during earthquakes in 1933 and 1952.
+Plaster fell off some buildings in the city.